Iced Pumpkin Coffee Cake

 - 2 teaspoons ground cinnamon

-Preheat the oven to 350F degrees.
-Generously spray a 9x9 baking pan with nonstick spray.
+- Preheat the oven to 350°F (177°C).
+Grease and lightly flour a 9-inch square or round baking pan with nonstick spray.
 Set aside.

 A homemade Pumpkin Spice Frappuccino would go wonderful with your pumpkin coffee cake.
 PS: my version saves you a ton of calories!

 Lover of coffee cakes?
-Try these recipes next!
+Try my Super-Crumb Coffee Cake next!

 Use the rest of your pumpkin can in any of these recipes.